-Don’t adjust the color balance on your monitor, this “cake” really is purple, green and gold.
 King Cake, named for the three kings who came to bring gifts to Jesus, is traditionally served during Mardi Gras in New Orleans and throughout the South.
 Not only is it decorated with the colors of the festival, but it also has a hidden trinket in the dough.
 I’ve used an almond, but in New Orleans bakers often use a ceramic or plastic doll to represent the baby Jesus.
 The person who gets the slice with the trinket is responsible for making the King Cake the following year.

 There are many versions of this sweet bread, depending on the traditions of different families.
-Our version is made with Brioche dough which has nutmeg, lemon zest and citron added into it.
+Our version from Holiday and Celebration Bread in Five Minutes a Day is made with Brioche dough which has nutmeg, cinnamon, and raisins added into it.
 The dough can be Braided and/or formed into a Couronne (crown shape) as I have done here.
 Some bakers even use a cream cheese and praline filling, but we went with a more traditional filling. (more…)